bitwiseworks/python-os2/Doc/glossary.rst

       statements.

    asynchronous generator iterator
-      An object created by a :term:`asynchronous generator` function.
+      An object created by an :term:`asynchronous generator` function.

       This is an :term:`asynchronous iterator` which when called using the :meth:`~object.__anext__` method returns an awaitable object which will execute